tardate/LittleArduinoProjects/playground/LEDx16Module/README.md

 ## Demo

-The [LEDx16Module.ino](./LEDx16Module.ino) sketch runs a simple demo sequence on the board from an Aurduino using hardware SPI.
+The [LEDx16Module.ino](./LEDx16Module.ino) sketch runs a simple demo sequence on the board from an Arduino using hardware SPI.

 ![LEDx16Module_demo_bb](./assets/LEDx16Module_demo_bb.jpg?raw=true)